Gerwyn Price: 2019

-In the 2019 World Championship, Price lost 3–2 to Nathan Aspinall in the second round despite leading 2-0 in sets.
+In the 2019 World Championship, Price lost 3–2 to Nathan Aspinall in the second round despite leading 2–0 in sets.

 In January 2019, Gerwyn Price was hit with a record fine by the Darts Regulation Authority due to his actions at the 2018 Grand Slam of Darts.
 In total he was fined £21,500 for his actions during his victory at the Grand Slam of Darts.
 He was fined £12,000 for gamesmanship in the final of the Grand Slam of Darts against Gary Anderson.
 He was fined £8,000 for gamesmanship in his quarter-final game against Simon Whitlock.
 He was also fined £1,500 for social media posts following his events, which were directed towards the beaten finalist Gary Anderson.
 His fine was reduced on appeal to a total of £11,500.

 Gerwyn's second Premier League Darts campaign saw him just miss out on a play-off spot, as he finished 5th.

 In October 2019, Price reached the final of the European Championship beating Ted Evetts, Nathan Aspinall, Vincent van der Voort and Michael Smith on the way.
 However, he lost the final to Rob Cross 11–6.

 In November 2019, Price successfully defended his Grand Slam of Darts title beating Peter Wright 16–6 in the final after defeating Gary Anderson in the quarter-final and recording his first career win over Michael van Gerwen in the semi-final.
-Price then reached the final of the Players Championship, where he was the top seed due to his performances on the Pro Tour.
-He was narrowly beaten 11-9 by van Gerwen after missing four darts to take the match into a deciding leg.
+Price then reached the final of the Players Championship Finals, where he was the top seed due to his performances on the Pro Tour.
+He was narrowly beaten 11–9 by Michael van Gerwen after missing four darts to take the match into a deciding leg.